 Projects that have previously generated carbon offsets in a GHG Program other than ACR and whose crediting period has expired may apply for a new crediting period under the ACR program.
-As with all projects, the requirements of this Methodology must be met and the project must receive a positive validation opinion.
+Projects renewing a crediting period must be revalidated against the current version of this methodology and the current version of the ACR Standard at the time of revalidation.

-1.5 REPORTING PERIOD
+1.5 Reporting Period